luviein/pizzav2/README.md

 2. Set get pizza cost to be displayed in HTML (if isRush = true, -2, else retain total cost)
 3. Build from Java Object to JSON to be stored in Redis

+### ORDER FORM HTML
+1. Add necessary fields
+2. Data-th-object is linked to the m.addAttribute of order that was saved in Controller

 ### SERVICE CLASS
 1. Create a method to generate UUID of 8 numbers
 2. Create a method to calculate the cost of the pizzas